ankitbisen28/Eatotopia/README.md

 ```bash
   npm install
 ```

-Start the Frontend Development Server
+## Open Root Terminal
+Start your server on root

 ```bash
   npm start
 ```
 ## 🚀 About Me
 Hello Everyone,
- Hi, I'm Ankit Bisen, a 20-year-old Software Development Student with a bachelor of Vocational in Software development and experience with MERN Stack Development.
+ Hi, I'm Ankit Bisen, a 21-year-old Software Development Student with a bachelor of Vocational in Software development and experience with MERN Stack Development.

 ## 🔗 Links